Analyzing Medical Properties Trust (MPT) & Its Peers

-Medical Properties Trust (NYSE:MPT – Get Free Report) is one of 27 publicly-traded companies in the “Real Estate Investment Trusts” industry, but how does it weigh in compared to its peers?
-We will compare Medical Properties Trust to similar companies based on the strength of its institutional ownership, risk, valuation, earnings, dividends, analyst recommendations and profitability.
+Medical Properties Trust (NYSE:MPT – Get Free Report) is one of 27 publicly-traded companies in the “Real Estate Investment Trusts” industry, but how does it contrast to its peers?
+We will compare Medical Properties Trust to similar companies based on the strength of its earnings, valuation, institutional ownership, risk, analyst recommendations, profitability and dividends.

 71.8% of Medical Properties Trust shares are owned by institutional investors.
 Comparatively, 45.9% of shares of all “Real Estate Investment Trusts” companies are owned by institutional investors.
-1.3% of Medical Properties Trust shares are owned by company insiders.
-Comparatively, 14.2% of shares of all “Real Estate Investment Trusts” companies are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.
+1.3% of Medical Properties Trust shares are owned by insiders.
+Comparatively, 14.2% of shares of all “Real Estate Investment Trusts” companies are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.

 Analyst Ratings

-This is a breakdown of recent ratings for Medical Properties Trust and its peers, as provided by MarketBeat.
+This is a breakdown of recent recommendations for Medical Properties Trust and its peers, as reported by MarketBeat.

 |Sell Ratings